 Enhancing Your Field Trip with a Ranger-led Program

 Education programs are curriculum-based, interactive, hands-on, and free of charge.

 Please note that while we do not have the staffing and resources for park rangers to provide step-on guide services or full battlefield tours for individual school groups, we do offer a number of ranger-led education programs to enhance your students' visit.
 We offer these programs year round to school groups and other youth groups.
 During a field trip a teacher or group leader may request one or two of the ranger-led programs listed below and then do the self-guided driving tour on their own.
 If you do not want to utilize the self-guided teaching materials for the battlefield tour, please consider contacting our bookstore to hire a certified guide at 301-432-4329.

 Please note, you may pick a MAXIMUM of two ranger-led educational programs.
-Due to staffing we cannot accommodate groups of less than 15 or groups larger than the size stated in the following program descriptions.
+Due to staffing we cannot accommodate groups of fewer than 15 students or groups larger than the size stated in the following program descriptions.